Alternate states and intermingledness in complex high-dimensional systems: Applications

 What we can do instead is directly apply the concepts of intermingledness to the data, and discuss what we learn from this.
-Note also that the data generated were already temporal means of all diagnostic variables (i.e., the features were provided directly instead of being extracted from timeseries).
 The intermingledness of diagnostics (Fig.~\ref{fig:samosa}b) shows some diagnostics with several high values at or near 1, some low values at or near 0, and many intermediate values.
 It is interesting to note that some diagnostics show very low intermingledness for one group but very high intermingledness in another group.
 The basins in Figure~\ref{fig:samosa}c show the groups falling into three well-demarcated basins for diagnostics with relatively low ($\lesssim 0.5$) mean intermingledness (middle and right), whereas the diagnostics with higher mean intermingledness do not show clear separation of the basins.
+In the specific case shown (Figure~\ref{fig:samosa}c, left), the high-intermingledness cloud fraction (Cldfrac) diagnostic variable is an average quantity across all vertical cloud decks, which may not have a direct relationship with any of the habitability parameters.
 This suggests possible applications for intermingledness in model intercomparison studies across parameter spaces, such as identifying the most useful diagnostics based on basin separation and then focusing on these diagnostics for further analysis and comparison.
 Comparing the intermingledness of different models across the same parameter space could also reveal important differences or similarities in the model's results.